bbgrabbag/vs-workshop/README.md

 ## General Coding Techniques/Philosophies
 Software engineers are rarely building a project from scratch.
 They are hired to work on an existing codebase that has been continuously updated over a period of years by dozens of developers.
 So, you're not the only one that sees your code.
 Here are some helpful tips for writing professional code:

 - Document your code thoroughly.
-The less time someone else has to spend trying to understand what you're code is actually doing and why it was written that way the easier it is for them to actually implement it.
+The less time someone else has to spend trying to understand what your code is actually doing and why it was written that way the easier it is for them to actually implement it.
 - Stay DRY (Don't Repeat Yourself).
 - Avoid writing goliath-sized functions.
 Build small libraries of functions that do one small thing each and compose them together.
 - Be explicit about what your function/component depends on as well as what it returns.